The Ins and Outs of Installing a Crawl Space Vapor Barrier

 Get your crawl space dry.

 Get rid of any old insulation.

 Add on additional waterproofing solutions.

 Think your crawl space is leaking?
 Don’t wait.
-Get in touch with a local contractor to learn more about vapor barriers and the encapsulation process.
+Get in touch with a local contractor for a free crawl space inspection and estimate, and to learn more about vapor barriers and the encapsulation process.
 Your crawl space-bound belongings will thank you for your efforts.